LWVNM Action Committee

 LWVNM advocacy at the state level is coordinated by the LWVNM Action Committee.
 All League members are invited to participate in the Action Committee, whether or not they wish to become official League lobbyists.

-The Action Committee meets by Zoom weekly during the legislative session, and monthly throughout the year.
+The Action Committee meets by Zoom weekly during the legislative session, and less regularly throughout the year.

-You can receive Action Alerts, participate in the discussion and receive notices of meetngs by subscribing to the LWVNM Action mailing list.
+You can receive Action Alerts, participate in the discussion and receive notices of meetings by subscribing to the LWVNM Action mailing list.

 2024 LWVNM Tracking sheet.